+What are trichomes ready to harvest?
 Trichomes are the tiny crystals that cover the leaves and the buds of the cannabis plant.
-These crystals can be tiny hairs or thorns that normally requires a microscope to be seen.
+These crystals can be tiny hairs or thorns that normally require a microscope to be seen.
 It goes to say that one vital tool a cannabis grower, either amateur or experienced, must have is a magnifying lens or a microscope.

-Not only such tools are needed to determine when the cannabis can be harvested, but it can also make every step of the cannabis plant lifecycle worthwhile for the grower because of how wondrous they look.
-In this article, let’s delve into how cannabis plants trichome looks under a microscope in every stage of the cannabis plants lifecycle.
-Showing also how to grow marijuana from seed.
+Not only such tools are needed to determine when the cannabis and trichomes ready to harvest, but it can also make every step of the cannabis plant lifecycle worthwhile for the grower because of how wondrous they look.
+In this article, let’s delve into how cannabis plants, marijuana trichome looks under a microscope in every stage of the cannabis plant’s lifecycle, what do trichomes look like when ready to harvest, and why do marijuana trichomes turn amber.

-So how does a cannabis plant trichomes look under a microscope?
-As mentioned above, trichomes are crystals that can look like tiny hairs or thorns which normally requires a microscope or a magnifying glass to be seen.
+So how does a marijuana trichomes look under a microscope?
+As mentioned above, trichomes are crystals that can look like tiny hairs or thorns which normally require a microscope or a magnifying glass to be seen.
 It also goes to say that some of them can also be seen with the naked eye provided one has a clear vision.
-Observing the trichomes under a microscope welcomes you into an incredible and colorful alien-like world with crystals shaped like thorns and mushrooms.
+Observing the ready to harvest trichomes under a microscope welcomes you into an incredible and colorful alien-like world with crystals shaped like thorns and mushrooms.

 A pocket microscope is one of the cheapest and most user-friendly tools available in the market today.
 They can provide up to 100x magnification.
 They are very handy and you can bring it anywhere you go.
 An example of this that is widely used is the Jeweler’s Loupe.
 Some of the Jeweler’s Loupe model comes with a LED light that makes it suitable for indoor use.
 The downside for this device is that the microscope and the subject should be steady.